ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 ### Version 0.2.0

 #### Additions
-- Added requirements for the checks "Beat Ryu with Ken" and "Beat Ken with Ryu".
+- Added requirements for the checks "Beat Ryu with Ken" and "Beat Ken with Ryu."
-- Renamed the "Beat the Game" category to "Super Battle Mode".
+- Renamed the "Beat the Game" category to "Super Battle Mode."
-- Changed "Get perfect" to "Get Perfect Round".
+- Changed "Get perfect" to "Get Perfect Round."
 - Added checks related to the three bonus stages in the "Super Battle Mode" category.
-- Introduced new item categories: "Game Mode" and "CPU Time Challenge".
+- Introduced new item categories: "Game Mode" and "CPU Time Challenge."
 - Renamed items in the "Characters" category.
-- Renamed the "Fun" category to "Challenge".
+- Renamed the "Fun" category to "Challenge."
-- Renamed the "Defeated" category to "Defeated in Super Battle Mode".
+- Renamed the "Defeated" category to "Defeated in Super Battle Mode."
 - Added checks for the "Defeated in Time Challenge" category.
-- Changed the goal "All Characters Complete!" to "Super Battle Mode - ALL CLEARS".
+- Changed the goal "All Characters Complete!" to "Super Battle Mode - ALL CLEARS."
-- Introduced new goals: "Time Challenge Mode - ALL CLEARS" and "ALL CLEARS + TOKENS".
+- Introduced new goals: "Time Challenge Mode - ALL CLEARS" and "ALL CLEARS + TOKENS."
 - Updated and added goals in the .yaml configuration.
 - Randomized starting items in "Game Mode" and "CPU Time Challenge" in `game.json`.
 - Updated and added necessary requirements.